-Editor’s note: This article was published on March 12, 2021.
+Editor’s note: This article was re-published on October 11, 2022.
 COVID-19 information and recommendations are subject to change.
 For the most up-to-date information, visit the Centers for Disease Control and Prevention (CDC) website or view our most recent COVID-19 blog posts.

 Not being able to taste your coffee in the morning or smell the candle you lit can catch you off-guard, but a sudden loss of taste and smell are two of the most distinguished symptoms of COVID-19.